GoodforGod/simple-awslambda/simple-awslambda-micronaut/README.md

 }
 ```

+You can check [examples](https://github.com/GoodforGod/simple-awslambda-examples) for more details and context.

 ## Configuration

+When using *simple-logger* it is still configured via *simplelogger.property* file.

+### GSON

 GSON configuration is provided via *application.yaml* as other Micronaut configurations, nothing different from Micronaut service configs.

-When using *simple-logger* it is still configured via *simplelogger.property* file.

 ## Entrypoint